analyticsquest/analyticsquest.github.io/unit1/labs.md

 ## Simple Operations

-### 1. Perform the following basic operations in the R console:
+### 1. Perform the following basic operations in a Jupyter Notebook:

   a.
 Add 3 and 5.